ISISComputingGroup/ibex_user_manual/PlottingUsingMatplotlib.md

 # Plotting spectra

-The `genie_python` library includes commands to quickly plot the neutron spectra on an instrument.
+The `genie_python` library includes commands to plot the neutron spectra on an instrument quickly.

 Plot a single spectrum:
 ```python